byytelope/sdfc-loans/README.md

 bun dev
 ```

+Now visit [localhost:3000](http://localhost:3000) to access the web client.

 ## Available Logins

-After seeding, you can log in with the following credentials:
+After seeding, you can log in with the following credentials (or create your own accounts from [/signup](http://localhost:3000/signup)):

 | Role  | Email               | Password  |
 | ----- | ------------------- | --------- |